mcandre/cheatsheets/rsync.md

 Where:

-* `-a` means "synchronize all aspects of a file, including contents, name, permissions, and timestamp
+* `-a` means "synchronize all aspects of a file, including contents, name, permissions, and timestamp.
+If `-a` is omitted, then directories may not be copied over recursively.
 * `<source>` and `<destination>` may be local file paths, SSH-compatible file paths, or a mix of both.

 ## Local machine copy